 Hi, science writer Robin Smith here.
 My thoughts are for the busy grad student or postdoc who wants to break into science writing, but can’t find the time.
 I can relate.
 I was a PhD biologist struggling to get my foot in the door.
-I now run the newsroom at the National Evolutionary Synthesis Center, and am flexing my freelance muscles in various magazines and newspapers.
+I now work in the news office at Duke University, where I cover the latest research on everything from cancer to climate change.
 Breaking into a new field can be daunting, especially when your PI expects you to be in the lab 60 hours a week.
 If you love writing about science, there are ways to break into science writing while still slaving away at the lab bench.

-You still gotta call home, and generally talk to people outside your lab.
+You still have to call home, and generally talk to people outside your lab.
 Use those moments to practice telling your newfound science stories in plain English.
 If your cousin doesn’t get it, or your little sister doesn’t think it’s cool, you’re not quite there yet.

-You still gotta publish.
-If the journal editor asks you if you’d also like to submit a press release to go with your article — and more and more journals do — say yes.
+You still have to publish.
+If the journal editor asks you if you’d also like to write and submit a lay-friendly press release to go with your article — and more and more journals do — say yes.
 Use it as evidence that you can write for broader audiences.

 Another option is to take the summer before your next gig to work as a science reporter.
 Graduate students and postdocs in the sciences and engineering are eligible to apply for 10-week summer fellowships though the American Association for the Advancement of Science (AAAS) Mass Media Science & Engineering Fellows Program.
 The deadline for the AAAS Mass Media fellowship is Jan.
 15 each year.